 -

 Shortness of breath and chest pressure.
-Thick blood makes it harder for oxygen to reach the lungs, making breathing difficult.
+Thick blood makes it harder for oxygen to reach the lungs, which impairs respiratory function.
 Symptoms are often worse at night when metabolism slows down.

 -